It can be a bit scary, especially the first time.

 A lot of the rosin on the market is designed to work with any type of string.
-If you are just starting out, I recommend one of those.
-Here is a good light rosin that does not cost much at all.
-If you prefer dark rosin, this is a great one.
+If you are just starting out, I recommend reading our article reviewing and comparing the best rosin for violin.

 If you’re purchasing a new violin bow, ask the manufacturer if your bow has been previously rosined or not.
 You need to be a bit more careful when rosining a bow that has never been rosined before and it will take a little more time to get the rosin on the bow properly.